Rennie Stennett: Career

 Stennett played for four minor league teams in the Pirates' farm system from 1969 to 1971: the Class A Gastonia Pirates (1969), the Class A Salem Rebels (1970), the Triple-A Columbus Jets (1970), and the Triple-A Charleston Charlies (1971).
 He made his MLB debut on July 10, 1971, at the age of 20, leading off for the Pirates and going 0-for-4 against the Atlanta Braves.
 He collected his first major league hits a week later, going 2-for-4 against the San Diego Padres.
-On September 1, Pittsburgh faced the Phillies with the first major league all-Black and Latino starting lineup Stennett led off the game for the Pirates, who won 10–7.
+On September 1, Pittsburgh faced the Phillies with the first major league all-Black starting lineup Stennett led off the game for the Pirates, who won 10–7.

 In his first three seasons with Pittsburgh, Stennett was used at shortstop and second base.
 He also played a solid defense at all three outfield positions, with an average arm and great reaction speed.
 He showed progress in 1973, when he hit 10 home runs and 55 RBIs in 128 games.
 Following the 1973 season, Pittsburgh traded incumbent second baseman Dave Cash to Philadelphia and gave Stennett the starting job.
 Batting from the leadoff spot, he responded with a .291 average, 84 runs, 56 RBI, and a career-high 196 hits.

 On September 16, 1975, Stennett became the only player in the 20th century to have seven hits in seven at bats in a nine-inning game, as Pittsburgh routed the Cubs, 22–0.
 Stennett's first hit in that game came off starter Rick Reuschel and his seventh was off Rick's brother Paul.
 Pittsburgh also set a major league record for the largest winning score in a shutout game in the modern era (later matched by the Cleveland Indians in 2004).
 He was the third player to collect seven hits in a single game, and the second to do it in a nine-inning game, equaling the record set by Wilbert Robinson of the 1892 Baltimore Orioles.
 With Stennett's position at second base secure in a lineup loaded with young hitters such as Dave Parker, Richie Zisk, and Rich Hebner and complemented by veterans Willie Stargell and Manny Sanguillén, Pittsburgh traded up-and-coming second baseman Willie Randolph to the New York Yankees after the 1975 season.